Build Note

 Terms to understand before writing a handoff document

-• Handoff document: a plain-language record of the customer path, tools, triggers, tests, limits, owners, and monitoring notes.
+• Handoff document: a plain-language record of the customer path, tools, triggers, fields, tests, limits, owners, recovery steps, and monitoring notes.

-• Known limit: something intentionally left out, deferred, or dependent on a future access, tool, or business decision.
+• Known limit: something intentionally left out, deferred, or dependent on future access, tool behavior, or a business decision.

 Use this lesson safely